AsadAnalyst/Python-Task/README.md

-here done all ai tast using python build and logic by Syed Asad
+here done all ai tast using pytho

+build and logic by Syed Asad